 - Pesticides or other toxic substances

-The presence of these dangerous additives creates additional health risks beyond cocaine’s inherent dangers.
-These substances weren’t designed for human consumption and can cause severe respiratory damage, organ failure, and other life-threatening complications.
+The presence of these dangerous additives creates additional health risks beyond cocaine’s natural dangers.
+These substances were not designed for human consumption and can cause severe respiratory damage, organ failure, and other life-threatening complications.

-Crack cocaine is classified as a Schedule II controlled substance under federal law, indicating its high potential for abuse and severe psychological dependence.
-The Drug Enforcement Administration reports that crack cocaine accounts for approximately 80% of cocaine-related emergency room visits nationwide.
-The substance’s affordability and intense high have made it particularly prevalent in urban communities, where it continues to fuel addiction cycles and increase the need for professional addiction treatment services.
+Crack cocaine is classified as a Schedule II controlled substance under federal law, which indicates its high potential for abuse and severe psychological dependence.
+The Drug Enforcement Administration reports that crack cocaine is involved in about 80% of cocaine-related emergency room visits.
+The substance’s affordability and intense high have made it widespread in urban areas, where it fuels addiction and increases the need for professional addiction treatment.

 What does crack look like?

-Crack cocaine appears as small, rock-like crystals with a distinctive hard texture and irregular shape.
-These rocks range from off-white to yellowish-brown in color and vary significantly in size and appearance.
+Crack cocaine appears as small, rock-like crystals that have a distinctively hard texture and irregular shape.
+These rocks can be off-white to yellowish-brown in color and vary a lot in size and appearance.

 Physical appearance and texture

 The appearance of crack cocaine is one of its most recognizable features.
 It typically takes the form of small, hard, rock-like crystals with an uneven surface.
-The texture of crack feels brittle and waxy, breaking easily when pressure is applied.
-These rocks often leave a light, powdery residue on the fingers and can appear rough or jagged depending on how they were processed.
+The texture of crack feels brittle and waxy, and it breaks easily when pressure is applied.
+These rocks often leave a light, powdery residue on the fingers and can appear rough or jagged depending on how they were made.

 The color of crack ranges from off-white to pale yellow or light brown.
-Purity and the types of cutting agents used—such as baking soda, sugar, or caffeine—can slightly change its shade and overall appearance.
+Its shade and overall appearance can be changed by its purity and the cutting agents used, such as baking soda, sugar, or caffeine.
 Some pieces look glossy and crystalline, while others appear dull and chalky.
 Each batch is unique, shaped by its method of production and the chemicals involved.

-When comparing samples, you’ll notice that purer forms of crack tend to be lighter and more uniform in color, while street versions look darker or uneven.
-The irregular texture of crack makes it easy to distinguish from powdered cocaine, which is fine, smooth, and consistent in appearance.
+When you compare samples, you will see that purer forms of crack tend to be lighter and more consistent in color, while street versions look darker or uneven.
+The irregular texture of crack makes it easy to distinguish from powdered cocaine, which is fine, smooth, and consistent in its appearance.

 Size and shape

 The shape of crack rocks is irregular, often rough and uneven, reflecting how they harden during production.
-Each piece looks slightly different, sometimes angular or chunky, with sharp corners and jagged edges.
-Crack rocks can resemble small pebbles, gravel, or bits of candle wax depending on how they were formed.
+Each piece looks slightly different, sometimes appearing angular or chunky with sharp corners and jagged edges.
+Crack rocks can look like small pebbles, gravel, or bits of candle wax depending on how they were formed.

-The crack rock size can vary in size and shape, typically ranging from tiny fragments the size of a grain of rice to larger pieces about as big as a grape.
-Most individual rocks fall somewhere in between, often around the size of a pencil eraser.
-Dealers may break larger chunks into smaller portions to sell individual doses.
+A crack rock can vary in size and shape, usually ranging from tiny fragments the size of a grain of rice to larger pieces about as big as a grape.
+Most individual rocks are somewhere in between, often around the size of a pencil eraser.
+Dealers might break larger chunks into smaller portions to sell as individual doses.

-Each batch differs in consistency and size, since crack is not made in uniform molds.
+Each batch differs in consistency and size, as crack is not made in uniform molds.
 This inconsistency gives it an unpredictable, coarse look that sets it apart from the fine, smooth powder of cocaine.
-Packaging also varies—crack rocks are usually found in small plastic bags or vials, portioned by weight and price for quick sale or personal use.
+Packaging also varies; crack rocks are usually found in small plastic bags or vials, divided by weight for quick sale.

 What does crack smell like?

-Crack cocaine produces minimal odor in its raw form, but you’ll notice a distinctive crack cocaine smell when it’s heated or smoked.
-The scent resembles burning rubber or plastic, creating an acrid, sharp chemical smell that lingers in enclosed spaces.
+Crack cocaine has minimal odor in its raw form, but a distinct crack cocaine smell becomes noticeable when it is heated or smoked.
+The scent is similar to burning rubber or plastic, creating a sharp chemical smell that stays in enclosed spaces.

 You might detect several other distinct smells when crack is being used: